 Chögyal Namkhai Norbu

-Born in Derge, eastern Tibet in 1938 and recognised as a Tulku (a reincarnation) at an early age, Chögyal Namkhai Norbu is among the last generation of Tibetans to have been fully educated in Tibet.
+Born in Derge, eastern Tibet in 1938 and recognised as a Tulku (a reincarnation) at an early age, Chögyal Namkhai Norbu was among the last generation of Tibetans to have been fully educated in Tibet.
 He spent the 1940's and 1950's at the famous Sakyapa monastic college Derge Gonchen engaged in an in-depth study of Buddhist scriptures including logic, philosophy and medicine.
 He also received many Tantric and Dzogchen transmissions and teachings from many of the leading masters of the day.
 He completed his studies at Derge Gonchen whilst still in his teens.
 By the end of the 1950s he had already acquired a notable reputation for his knowledge of Tibetan culture and Buddhism.

 In 1960, Chögyal Namkhai Norbu was invited to do research in Italy by Professor Giuseppe Tucci.
 Tucci was a leading Tibetologist and founder of ISMEO (Instituto per L'Africa e L'Oriente), one of the major Institutes of Asian Studies in Italy.
 Subsequently, from 1962 until 1992, as Professor of Tibetan and Mongolian Studies, Chögyal Namkhai Norbu taught and carried out research at the University of Naples L’Orientale.